NaimZdn/NaimZdn/README.md

  - 👀 I am very interested by UI/UX design and mobile app development
  - 🍏 I'm learning iOS mob app at Epitech
- - 🤝 I'm looking for an apprenticeship contract in a company from September 2023
  - ✉️ If you want to contact me, here is my email: naim.zidouni27@gmail.com

 #### Dev Technologies